apache/synapse/src/sampleMediators/deprecation/README.txt

 When a SynapseContext is sent to the DeprecationMediator it checks wether the service to which the request is addressed is deprecatd or not.
 It sets the value in the "synapse.deprecation.result" property in the synapseContext.

-A config folder has been created in Synapse to hold the xml files that would be used to pass data to the mediators.
-The deprecation.xml file is the one to begin with.

 Return Values
 --------------
 True - Service is not deprecated, the request can go on.